alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-02.basic.md

 %%%
-title = "Functional Definition of End-to-End Secure Messaging" abbrev = "e2esm" category = "info" docName = "apparently this tool demands a doc name but does not use it"
+title = "A Duck Test for End-to-End Secure Messaging" abbrev = "e2esm" category = "info" docName = "apparently this tool demands a doc name but does not use it"